Lelisa Desisa: Biography

 In his debut over the marathon distance, he made one of the fastest-ever debuts by winning the 2013 Dubai Marathon in a time of 2:04:45 hours.
 He was surprised by the quick time and said he would like to make a world record attempt in the future.
 Three months later, in the 2013 Boston Marathon, he took the victory in a time of 2:10:22.
 Desisa was not hurt in the Boston Marathon bombing that occurred after his victory because the bombing took place nearly 3 hours after he passed through the finish line.
 Desisa later, in a widely acclaimed gesture, returned his 2013 Boston Marathon winner medal back to the city, in order to honor the victims of the bombings.

 Desisa won the 2015 Boston Marathon on 20 April 2015 with a time of 2:09:17.
 He came in second in 2016 to fellow Ethiopian Lemi Berhanu Hayle.

 On 6 May 2017, Desisa participated in Nike's Breaking2 attempt to run a sub-2-hour marathon.
 Desisa continued until around kilometer 18, when he began to slow and fell off the projected sub-2-hour pace.
 Eliud Kipchoge won the race in 2:00:25, Tadese was second in 2:06:51, and Desisa was third with a time of 2:14:10.
 Although Desisa was way far off from actually breaking the barrier, former athlete and world record holder Paula Radcliffe said: "He is still very young, at only 27...
 Once he figures it all out and matures a bit more, he will be unstoppable".

 Desisa won the 2018 New York City Marathon on 4 November 2018 with a time of 2:05:59.

 On 5 October 2019, Desisa became the World champion in men's marathon by running a season's best of 2:10:40 at the 2019 World Athletics Championships in Doha.
-Less than a month later on 3 November 2019 Lelisa defended his New York City marathon title.
-However, he DNF and Kenya's Geoffrey Kamworor went on to win the race.
+Less than a month later on 3 November 2019 Lelisa tried to defend his New York City Marathon title.
+However, he DNFed and Kenya's Geoffrey Kamworor went on to win the race.

 Lelisa had one marathon race in 2020, where he finished 35th at the Valencia Marathon in a time of 2:10:44 in December.
 Kenya's Evans Chebet won the race in a time of 2:03:00.

 In 2021 Lelisa took part in the Ethiopian Olympic Marathon Trials in Sebeta, Ethiopia, he finished 2nd in a close race between winner Shura Kitata, and 3rd place finished Sisay Lemma.
 Lelisa's performance qualifies him to compete for Ethiopia at the 2020 Tokyo Olympic Games men's marathon.